jallanxjallan/onemanairforce/adaptation/scenes/ani_berates_westerling.md

 A Dutch patrol stops Muharto and Ani as they return home.
 The soldiers point to Muharto's khaki shorts and accuse him of being in the military.
-Ani summons all the imperious passion of a high-born Javanese women to give the commanding officer a vicious tongue lashing, diverting attention while Muharto swallows his Air Force identification.
+Ani summons all the imperious passion of a high-born Javanese woman to give the commanding officer a vicious tongue lashing, diverting attention while Muharto swallows his Air Force identification.